Diavolo-dev/personal-expenses/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. the personal expenses is an app for handling your budget and make sure you are not spending way out of your budget.

 A few resources to get you started if this is your first Flutter project: